Master of Science in Special Education

 To prepare exemplary special education professionals (teachers and related services personnel) who can provide all students with quality educational experiences and serve as positive agents of change within their educational environments.

-- Secure accreditation from the Council for the Accreditation of Educator Preparation (CAEP—formerly NCATE) and the Council for Exceptional Children (CEC), as well as approval by the Maryland State Department of Education (MSDE).
+- Secure recognition from the Council for Exceptional Children (CEC) and approval by the Maryland State Department of Education (MSDE).

 - Graduate highly qualified special educators as measured by the successful completion of coursework, comprehensive exams, graduate projects and presentations, and required state Praxis exams.